kubernetes-sigs/aws-load-balancer-controller/helm/aws-load-balancer-controller/README.md

 ## Security updates
 **Note**: Deployed chart does not receive security updates automatically.
 You need to manually upgrade to a newer chart.
+#### Node isolation
+As a security best practice, we recommend isolating the controller deployment pods to specific node groups which run critical components.
+The helm chart provides parameters ```nodeSelector```, ```tolerations``` and ```affinity``` to configure node isolation.
+For more information, please refer to the guidance [here](https://aws.github.io/aws-eks-best-practices/security/docs/multitenancy/#isolating-tenant-workloads-to-specific-nodes).

 ## Prerequisites
 - Kubernetes >= 1.19